History of Belfast: Williamite War

-William of Orange landed in Carrickfergus on 14 June 1690 with a large force of Dutch, German, Danish and French Huguenot soldiers, reinforced by English raw recruits and Ulster skirmishers.
+William of Orange landed in Carrickfergus on 14 June 1690 with a large force of Dutch, German, Danish and French Huguenot soldiers and was reinforced by English raw recruits and Ulster skirmishers.
 The Ulster Protestants who joined William's army were so ill-equipped that one general remarked that they were "half-naked" with pistols hanging from their belts.
-Within hours of landing, William arrived unexpected in Belfast, to a stunned crowd of onlookers.
-Accounts tell that so many people stared in awed silence at William and his glamorous European nobility that many of William's entourage were unnerved.
-It wasn't until someone in the gathering had the mind to cheer that applause quickly reverberated through the crowd, to the relief of William's party.
+Within hours of landing, William arrived unexpectedly in Belfast to a stunned crowd of onlookers.
+Accounts tell that, at first, many people stared in awed silence at William and his glamorous entourage to where many in his party were unnerved.
+It was not until someone in the gathering had the mind to cheer that applause quickly reverberated through the crowd, to the relief of William's group.
 William was met by a representative of the Belfast Corporation who implored him to "pull the stiff neck of every papist down."
 William responded in broken English that he "came to see the people of Ireland settled in a lasting peace."

-William of Orange went on to defeat James II at the Battle of the Boyne on 12 July 1690.
+William of Orange went on to defeat James II at the Battle of the Boyne on 12 July 1690 which caused James to flee into exile to France.
+Final victory came when Williamite forces defeated the Jacobite army at the Battle of Aughrim in 1691.
+The subsequent Treaty of Limerick officially ended the Williamite War in Ireland.
+William and Mary succeeded James II and were crowned as joint monarchs.
+William III reign marks the cementing of Protestantism in the British monarchy, the establishing of Parliament as the preeminent governing body and the beginning of the Protestant Ascendency in Ireland.

-Militias, merchants and the industrial town